YouAxmed/YouAxmed/README.md

-I'm a passionate and persistent tech professional with over **5 years of experience** in the IT industry, spanning:

-- 🖥️ **3 years as a System Administrator**
-- 🛠️ **2 years in IT Support**
-- 🔐 **Hands-on experience in Cybersecurity Projects**

----

-## 🚀 About Me

-I thrive on solving complex technical challenges and optimizing systems for performance, security, and reliability.
-My journey has taken me from troubleshooting hardware and software issues to managing enterprise systems and now diving deep into the world of cybersecurity.

-### 🧠 Core Skills
-- System Administration (Windows & Linux)
-- Network Monitoring & Visualization (Grafana, SNMP, Checkmk)
-- Disk Health & Data Cloning
-- Vulnerability Management & Remediation
-- Cybersecurity Research & Implementation
-- Technical Troubleshooting (Printers, Boot Failures, Labeling Machines)

----

-## 🔐 Current Focus: Cybersecurity
-I'm actively working on:
-- Vulnerability scanning and patching
-- ICMP timestamp filtering and hardening
-- Exploring Tenable, Nessus, and other security tools
-- Securing endpoints and network infrastructure

 # <a href="https://www.linkedin.com/in/youAxmed/">YouAxmed</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
 From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
 Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!